 Continuous lighting vs a Flash

-The alternative, of course, is the continuous light source, which today is already at a very high level, and you can buy an LED panel of very compact dimensions with the ability to change not only the intensity of the light but also the color temperature, and all this still powered by a battery.
+The alternative, of course, is the continuous light source, which today is already at a very high level, and you can buy an LED panel of very compact dimensions with the ability to change not only the intensity of the light but also the color temperature, and all this still powered by a 2000mah li-ion battery or even standard AA batteries (think green and opt in for rechargeable battery models).

 However, constant lighting is the domain of video recording in particular, where constant bright light source makes much more sense.
 In the case of photography, perhaps only a powerful reflector aimed at the ceiling can be used to create ambient lighting.